 Advanced Technology Institute is committed to providing qualified applicants with a disability an equal opportunity to access the benefits, rights and privileges of school services, programs and activities in compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
-Students who believe they are in need of accommodations should contact the Campus President.
+Students who believe they are in need of accommodations should contact the Campus Director.
 Please see the Students Requesting Accommodations section in our catalog for more information regarding the process to seek an accommodation.

 Academic accommodations for students with disabilities are provided on a case-by-case basis.
 The University will engage in positive efforts to assure accommodations throughout the application process and after enrollment.
-Students needing a special accommodation should contact the Campus President.
-While accommodations may not alter the fundamental nature of the program in question, or impose an undue financial burden on the University, the Campus President will otherwise work with a student to meet the student’s needs.
+Students needing a special accommodation should contact the Campus Director.
+While accommodations may not alter the fundamental nature of the program in question, or impose an undue financial burden on the University, the Campus Director will otherwise work with a student to meet the student’s needs.
 Advanced Technology Institute will protect students’ privacy rights by maintaining confidentiality during this process.
 Disability-related information will be shared only with the student’s written permission.

 ATI facilities (including restrooms and classrooms) are designed to permit handicapped persons to enroll and benefit from the education.
 Handicapped parking provides convenient access to the building entrances.

 Accommodations for Students with Disability.
 Advanced Technology Institute is committed to assuring that students who meet the academic and technical requirements for admission to the University are not discriminated against and receive the accommodations required under Section 504 of the Federal Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.
 This means that ATI will engage in positive efforts to assure accommodations for students with disabilities throughout the application process and after enrollment.